-Should You Buy a Car Amid the Coronavirus Pandemic?
+Should You Buy a Car Right Now?
+Here’s What the Experts Say

-Facing a decline in business due to mass unemployment and social distancing, auto manufacturers and car dealers are offering attractive incentives to buy a new set of wheels.
+Facing a decline in business due to mass unemployment, auto manufacturers and car dealers are offering attractive incentives to buy a new set of wheels.

-Many other dealers have similar promotions.
+Many dealers are offering 0% financing or payment relief.
 Some are also providing significant cash allowances to lower prices.

-Social distancing orders have also changed the car buying process.
+Social distancing has also changed the car buying process.
 Buyers are able to purchase vehicles completely online and have the cars delivered, so they never have to physically visit a dealership.